shanelindsay/shanelindsay.github.io/teaching.md

 title: Teaching
 permalink: /teaching-and-learning/
 published: true
-lede: Current teaching, supervision themes, and scholarship in learning and assessment.
 redirect_from:
   - "/teaching and learning/"
 ---

-I teach across psychology methods and substantive areas at the University of Hull, with a particular interest in helping students become confident researchers, careful analysts, and clear scientific thinkers.
+I teach research methods, statistics, psychology of language and psychology of AI at the University of Hull, and supervise undergraduate dissertations and postgraduate research.

-## Current teaching

-- **Research Skills 2**: module leadership in first-year research methods and statistics
-- **Psychology of AI**: conceptual and empirical questions around AI in psychological science
-- **Psychology of Language**: language processing, representation, and cognition
-- **Project supervision**: undergraduate dissertations and postgraduate research projects

-## Teaching approach

-My teaching is grounded in the idea that students learn methods best when they use them to answer real questions.
-I aim to make quantitative reasoning, experimental design, and critical evaluation feel practical rather than abstract, and to connect classroom learning to the kinds of judgement required in research projects.
+## Research Skills 2

+I lead this first-year module in quantitative research methods and statistics.
+Students design and conduct a cued-recall experiment, obtain ethical approval, analyse their data and write an individual research report.

+## Psychology of AI

+I co-teach this final-year module.
+My teaching covers large language models and human cognition; AI agents, autonomy, trust and responsibility; philosophy of mind; and the societal implications of AI.
+Workshops give students direct experience of language models and agentic systems.

+## The Psychology of Language

+I co-developed this final-year module and lead its word-processing block.
+Topics include lexical access, word recognition, word learning, bilingual word recognition and complementary learning systems.
+A computer-laboratory workshop uses word-recognition data to teach regression analysis and the interpretation of reaction-time predictors.

-## Supervision and student projects
+## Research projects

-I welcome projects connected to:

-- language and cognition
-- memory and learning
-- psycholinguistics
-- visual attention and eye tracking
-- research methods, statistics, and measurement
-- psychology and AI

-If you are considering a dissertation, Masters project, or doctoral application, the [Research Students]({{ '/research-students/' | relative_url }}) and [CogLang Lab]({{ '/lab/' | relative_url }}) pages give a better sense of the kinds of questions and methods that fit well with my supervision.
+I supervise undergraduate dissertations in cognition, language, learning, memory, research methods and AI.
+Current postgraduate projects are described on the [Research students]({{ '/research-students/' | relative_url }}) page.

-## Teaching scholarship
+## Teaching development

-Alongside teaching delivery, I have contributed to pedagogic development work on assessment, feedback, and student judgement.

-### Exemplar-based peer assessment

-With Dr Stuart McGugan, I worked on assessment approaches that help students understand standards through structured engagement with exemplars.
-This work focused on strengthening students' evaluative judgement and self-assessment capacity, and was supported by a Pedagogic Development Grant from the University of Hull.

-### Ipsative feedback and reflective cover sheets
+As School AI Champion, I work on student AI literacy and AI-aware teaching and assessment, including academic integrity, source evaluation and checking AI outputs.
+I also contribute to curriculum development and advise colleagues on these issues.

+With Stuart McGugan, I worked on exemplar-based peer assessment, supported by a University of Hull Pedagogic Development Grant.
+The approach helps students develop their judgement of quality by assessing examples of work.
+[Presentation: Increasing capability in assessment and self-regulation through multiple choice marking of exemplars]({{ '/papers/Increasing%20capability%20in%20assessment%20and%20self-regulation%20through%20multiple%20choice%20marking%20of%20exemplars.pdf' | relative_url }}).

-I have also worked on approaches to feedback that foreground progress over time, including the use of reflective cover sheets to support dialogue between students and tutors.
-The aim was to make feedback more actionable and more clearly connected to improvement across assignments.
+I have also worked on ipsative feedback and reflective cover sheets to help students use feedback across successive assignments.
+I am a Senior Fellow of the Higher Education Academy and was Programme Director for Psychology with Criminology from 2020 to 2024.